camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/01-angularjs/00-setup.html.md

 ## Script Dependencies

-When using camunda BPM embedded forms inside an AngularJS application, `camunda-bpm-sdk-angular.js` must be loaded:
+When using Camunda BPM embedded forms inside an AngularJS application, `camunda-bpm-sdk-angular.js` must be loaded:

 ```html